open-formulieren/open-forms/README.rst

 Developed by `Maykin Media B.V.`_.

+.. warning:: The master branch is currently very unstable.
+Use the git tag ``still-functional`` if you need a working backend + frontend.

 Introduction
 ============

 Using Open Forms, administrators can quickly create powerful and smart forms that are exposed via an API.
 With the included webcomponent, personalized forms can be retrieved and shown to the user.
 The form blends in with an existing website using various styling options.
 Form fields are prefilled whenever possible and personalized choices are shown depending on the user if logged in using DigiD.

 Open Forms is developed in line with the `Common Ground`_ principles, specificly for municipalities and with a strong focus on usability for both the civilian users and the administrator.

 Form submissions can be added as document to a "Zaak" in, for example, `Open Zaak`_, or used as input for a BPMN process in `Camunda`_ or `Alfresco Process Services`_.

 Open Forms supports among others: